NexusMutual/docs/docs/governance/governance.md

 ## Onchain execution

 Proposals that change the protocol are enacted onchain through the `Governor` contract.
 The Governor contract handles two onchain proposal kinds, described below.
-See [Vote](/using/vote) for how to cast a vote in the app.
+See [Vote on proposals](/using/vote) for how to cast a vote in the app.

 Advisory Board proposals carry arbitrary transactions, such as a contract upgrade or a Capital Pool allocation.
 They pass by Advisory Board vote followed by a timelock.
 Member proposals exist only to replace an Advisory Board member, and members vote on them directly.